-It can be drunk on its own as a beverage, added to smoothies, poured over cereal or used in many ways that call for yogurt or milk.
+You can drink kefir on its own as a beverage, add it to smoothies, pour it over cereal or use it in many of the same ways as yogurt or milk.
 For a simple smoothie idea, blend together 3/4 cup of frozen fruit with 1 cup of kefir and enjoy!

-To find out more about the different dairy products you can find in BC, check out the Dairy Dictionary: http://bcdairy.ca/milk/articles/dairy-dictionary/.
+To find out more about the different dairy products you can find in BC, check out the Dairy Dictionary.

 by Nicole Spencer, MEd, RD